psteadman/psteadman.github.io/_posts/2014-12-05-trainingphysicianadvocates.md

 comments: true
 ---

 A patient is unable to afford medications necessary to manage their chronic illness.
 As a physician, you may not even inquire as to whether the patient can afford their prescription medication and thus do nothing *OR* you may advocate for your patient and for a better healthcare system by ensuring they get their medications and letting healthcare administrators know about this gap in ability to provide care.
+Which type of physician will you be?

 During a Canadian medical student's training, we become competent in the Can MEDs roles, all 7 of them.
 One of those roles is that of [the Health Advocate](http://www.deptmedicine.utoronto.ca/CanMEDS/Health_Advocate.htm).
 How does medical education and a future physician's general experience in healthcare teach them to be an advocate and prepare them for contributing to making healthcare better meet patient needs?
 How do we ensure all "physicians [know their] responsibility [to] use their expertise and influence to advance the health and well-being of individual patients, communities, and populations."([source](http://www.royalcollege.ca/portal/page/portal/rc/canmeds/framework))